 What doesn’t count as R&D?

-As the idea behind R&D tax credits is to encourage new and exciting innovations, the carbon copy development of something that already exists will not qualify as R&D under the HMRC’s definition.
+With the intention of R&D tax credits being to encourage new and exciting innovations in the UK, the replicated development of something that already exists will not qualify for R&D tax credits under HMRC’s definition of eligibility.

-It’s important to note that HMRC has a specific definition of science, which means that advancements in the following fields will not qualify for R&D tax credits:
+Understanding HMRC’s specific definition of science, means that advancements in the following fields will not be eligible for claiming R&D tax credits:

 • Social sciences